Agricultural Cost-Share Grant Funding Programs

 Agricultural Cost-Share Grant Funding Program

-Producers may apply for cost-share assistance using their NOI once per calendar year for equipment/practices and once per calendar year for cover crops.
+To apply for cost-share funding, producers must use their applicable Notice of Intent (NOI) issued by the Florida Department of Agriculture and Consumer Services (FDACS).
+Producers, including members of the same family, may apply for cost-share assistance using their unique NOI once per calendar year for equipment/practices and once per calendar year for cover crops.
 Multiple pieces of equipment can be included in a single application.
+Cover crop cost-share is limited to 300 acres per NOI each calendar year.

 Cover crop application deadline is September 30, 2025.